NikolajChristianMoeller/artists-CRUD-app/README.md

 Here's a simple guide to get started:

 1 - Clone the project and open it in your preferred code editor.

-2 - In your code editor's terminal, run the command npm install express cors to install the necessary dependencies.
+2 - In your code editor's terminal, run the following command to install the necessary dependencies.

+        npm install express cors

 3 - Navigate to the directory where the node_modules are installed.

-4 - While inside the node_modules directory, run npm start in the terminal to start the application.
+4 - While inside the node_modules directory type in the terminal to start the application:

+    run npm start

 5 - Have fun!

 6. Also make sure that to read the FURPS+ document, visit my github repository on by clicking on the following link below: